wytlines100/UnverifiedV2/README.md

 - Auto Fullscreen: automatically toggles fullscreen mode
 - Keystrokes: displays the keys you press in real time
 - Mute Chat: hides other players' messages from chat
 - Anti-AFK: automatically presses movement keys to prevent being kicked for inactivity, with an optional auto-enable on idle and an optional chat notification.
-(ONLY ingame -> Not on menu :D)
 - Keep Sprint: keeps you sprinting automatically while moving
 - Time Display: shows a draggable on-screen clock
-- Music Player: load audio from YT as a direct URL, with a draggable interface (for now as a separate userscript)
+- Music Player: load audio from YT as a direct URL, with a draggable interface
 - Theme selection: choose from multiple color themes for the UI
 - Config management: save your settings and module states to a JSON file and reload them later
 - Key binding: right-click any module to assign a custom keybind